ElvisNjogu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays all the lines in the file /etc/passwd that do not contain the pattern "bin"
+Script that replaces all characters A and c from input to Z and c